How to Listen to Your Body: 4 Pathways to Somatic Awareness

 Why body awareness can feel impossible

-Before we explore the pathways to body awareness, let's acknowledge why this work can feel so challenging in the first place.
+Before exploring the pathways to body awareness, I should acknowledge why this work can feel so challenging in the first place.
+There are so many valid reasons why tuning into your body's signals might feel difficult, overwhelming, out of reach or even unsafe:

 You learned early that it wasn't safe to feel too much, or that expressing your needs made you a burden